 I’m guessing you’re here because you want to know something about my personality.
 And that’s smart – most of us spend more time with our co-workers than our families.
-So rather than give you a run-down of my career milestones, I decided to do something a little more personal.
+So rather than give you a run-down of my career milestones, I thought I’d do something a little more personal.
 Keep scrolling for my TOP 10 THINGS ABOUT ME.

 I’M FROM GEORGIA